apache/trafficcontrol/cache-config/t3c-apply/README.md

 ## Global replacements

 All config files have certain text directives replaced.
-This is done by the atstccfg config generator before the file is returned to `t3c-apply`.
+This is done by the t3c-generate config generator before the file is returned to `t3c-apply`.

 * `__SERVER_TCP_PORT__` is replaced with the Server's Port from Traffic Ops; unless the server's port is 80, 0, or null, in which case any occurrences preceded by a colon are removed.
 * `__CACHE_IPV4__` is replaced with the Server's IP address from Traffic Ops.